 A knowledge of basic first aid can make the difference between life and death.
-A brief glance at some statistics shows why:
+Let’s take a look at some statistics:

 However, its not all doom & gloom.
 Several studies have shown that effective first aid can be vital in the first few minutes after an emergency.
-There are plentiful success stories in the media about first aid saving lives.
+There are numerous stories in the media about how first aid performed by everyday people has saved lives.

 Finally, first aid is an important lifeskill.
 A first aid qualification can help your CV/personal statement, or even open up job opportunities.
-There are also opportunities to volunteer using your first aid skills.
+There are also countless opportunities to volunteer your first aid skills to support charities.

 The aims of first aid